MackinationsAi/convert-2-safetensors/README.md

 ### Features:

 - Supports converting individual PyTorch model files (.bin, .pt, .pth) to SafeTensors format.
-- Supports batch conversion of multiple models in a directory and its subdirectories.
+- Supports batch conversion of multiple models in a directory and it's subdirectories.
-- Converts models in-place if the user chooses to delete the old PyTorch files.
+- Converts models in-place unless the user chooses to copy in a different output folder path.

 ### Limitations: